Plugin Framework¶

 Architecture¶

-The plugin framework implements a hybrid architecture supporting both self-contained and external service integrations:
+The plugin framework implements a hybrid architecture supporting both native and external service integrations:

 - In-Process Execution: Written in Python, run directly within the gateway process